Love nature, but love tech too? Yep that's me. That's why when the time came to build my gaming/work setup, I tried to make the best of both.

 I was planning to start with a minimalist theme, but I realised that wouldn't be practical with the amount of work I needed to do, the surround sound system I am setting up, and the sound absorption and diffusion I would need.
 Hence the decision to make a nature/cozy theme.
 I love nature, and keep a few pets I needed tanks for.
 So I ended up with the idea of mounting the PC to an alcove in my room, placing a few tanks around, and filling the rest with fake plants.
-The plants are mounted on a foam backing, which I crafted such that there are air channels for both the PC and pets.

 The end goal is to create a system that would play music on stereo well, and provide complete 5.1 surround immersion for games/movies.
 With some extra foliage, I managed to hide the rear surround speakers in the Kallax shelves for extra cleaniness points!
 The design of the room is to minimise flat surfaces as much as possible to break up standing waves while keeping a clean look.